-... understands the role it plays in encouraging and enabling communities to connect. ...has a workforce and elected members who reach out to communities, connecting them with, and supporting them to have influence over the things that matter to them. ...works more collaboratively and compassionately with communities, the voluntary sector and the wider public sector to co-produce place-based services.
-Fairness Everyone treated fairly and equally Communities that...
+- ... understands the role it plays in encouraging and enabling communities to connect. - ...has a workforce and elected members who reach out to communities, connecting them with, and supporting them to have influence over the things that matter to them. - ...works more collaboratively and compassionately with communities, the voluntary sector and the wider public sector to co-produce place-based services.
+Communities that...